 Although unnecessary to review the entire training program with experienced occupational analysts, it was deemed beneficial to conduct abbreviated training sessions at the beginning of each subsequent rating cycle.
 The abbreviated training included a detailed review of the rating process as well as a targeted review of potentially problematic construct definitions.
 Occupational analysts were given the opportunity to practice rating constructs for multiple occupations and to discuss their judgments with the group.
-Feedback from the abbreviated training a process that resulted in reliable and valid ratings.
+Feedback from the abbreviated training was positive, as analysts felt the session was useful and assisted in maintaining a process that resulted in reliable and valid ratings.